PrestaShop/prestashop.github.io/howtos/module/_posts/2016-07-07-Common-mistakes-while-coding-module.md

 ### 2. Making sure your module can be translated

 PrestaShop 1.6 has an amazing translations system.
 Users can easily translate themes and modules from their back office, but not all themes/modules are available there, why so?
-Some module developers still forget to make their creation translatable, or make mistakes by using not the proper code for a translations.
+Some module developers still forget to make their creation translatable, or make mistakes by using not the proper code for a translation.

 Remember: